warriorgraph/airbrake-docs/jekyll/_docs/integrations/zapier.md

 ### SMS example message
 Here is a  web preview of the SMS message sent as part of the test for the SMS action app.
-You should have received the SMS message to the number configured and be able to see epected values in the web output of the message body:
+You should have received the SMS message to the number configured and be able to see expected values in the web output of the message body:
 ![example-sms](/docs/assets/img/docs/integrations/zapier/example-sms.png)